turingschool/lesson_plans/ruby_04-apis_and_scalability/advanced_active_record_queries.markdown

 __Discussion: Query Plan Types -- Sequential Scan vs Index__

+## 2. Improving Performance with Indices

+What difference did we notice using SQL Explain between finding articles by ID vs just grabbing 5 in order out of the table?

+An index is one of the easiest ways to improve performance when querying your tables.

+__Discussion: How is an Index like a Hash?__

+__Demo: Instructor Demos Hash vs. Array retrieval perf while adding records__

+__Discussion: Instructor talks through the points about indices [here](http://tutorials.jumpstartlab.com/topics/performance/queries.html#indices)__

+__Exercise: Indexing Comments on Article ID__

+One of the most common types of columns to index is a foreign key.
+This provides a lot of benefit because we tend to query on these columns frequently.

+For example, consider how we look up the comments associated with a given article.
+Using ActiveRecord, we can simply request `Article.find(2).comments`.

+But at the database layer, this requires a query which goes through the comments table and pulls out all the rows with a matching `article_id` of 2.

+Practice indexing using this example.

+1. Check the current SQL methodology for finding article-related comments by using `.explain` to explain the query for finding all comments associated with the first article.
+2. Generate a migration to add an index to the `comments` table on the `article_id` column.
+3. Run the migration then re-try the query from before.
+Note the change in the SQL explanation.

 ### Recap

 Let's briefly revisit our [Query Performance Lesson](http://tutorials.jumpstartlab.com/topics/performance/queries.html) from a few weeks ago.